matiasconsiglio/project-4/README.md

 - Update comment.
-    - Only available for logged in users and for updating their own users comment.
+    - Only available for logged in users and for updating their own users' comment.
-    - Sends you to another page to update and send your new comment, after update the user is sent to the home page, aslo user gets a new blank space for the new comment to be updated, old one will be errased.
+    - Sends you to another page to update and send your new comment, after update the user is sent to the home page, aslo user gets a new blank space for the new comment to be updated, the old one will be erased.
 In the back end the comment is processed as one.
     - Message to user "waiting for approval" after update.